FAQs about complication of Vaginal Mesh Surgery

 - These are major complications, however fortunately are very rare.
 Symptoms include fever, infection, vaginal pus drainage, stool, or urine draining from the vagina.
 Mesh removal can involve major surgery.

-If you would like to find out more about A-P Vaginal Repair with Mesh or arrange a consultation.
+If you would like to find out more about Vaginal Mesh Surgery or arrange a consultation.
 Please do not hesitate to contact us with any questions or concerns.

 купить дорожную сумку в интернет